 The Portland Water Bureau cares about the health of the families in our community and is committed to helping you.
 If present, lead at elevated levels can cause serious health problems, especially for pregnant people and young children.
+Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
+Children could show slight deficits in attention span and learning abilities.
+Adults who drink this water over many years could develop kidney problems or high blood pressure.

 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Portland Water Bureau is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components in homes or buildings.
 Lead is rarely found in Portland's source waters and there are no known lead service lines in the water system.
 In Portland, lead enters drinking water from the corrosion (wearing away) of household plumbing materials containing lead.
 These materials include lead-based solder used to join copper pipe - commonly used in homes built or plumbed between 1970 and 1985 - and brass components and faucets installed before 2014.